B00140738/General-Course-Notes/College Notes/Artificial Intelligence (AI)/TensorFlow.md

 ### Types of Tensors:

 1. **0-D Tensors**: 0-D Tensors, or Zero-Dimensional Tensors/arrays are **Tensors that only contain a single element**.
 2. **1-D Tensors**: 1-D Tensors, or One-Dimensional Tensors, refer to "traditional Arrays". **These, like regular arrays, contain an ordered arrangement of numbers**.
+A 1-D Tensor is a **combination of several 0-D Tensors (single elements)**.
 3. **2-D Tensors**: 2-D Tensors, or Two-Dimensional Tensors, refer to